ErikaJacobs/Personal-Website/content/post/Learning From Teaching/index.md

 So...the takeaway?
 Sometimes simpler is better.
 Creativity is great to have as long as it's not impeding any sort of life balance.
 An plus, by having a balance, I felt like there was overall more emotional energy to give to students, which ultimately made me a better teacher.

 ## Have Fun!

+HERE DOWN NEEDS TO BE UPDATED

 Yes, balance is important...but if there's time to be creative and have fun, it's SO worth it too!
 Even if your subject matter is dry, having a little bit of fun with it goes a long way with students.

 Brianna's budget - students had SO much fun talking about how stupid Brianna's financial decisions were and correcting them using real life examples.

 Exponential growth assignment Pandemic - very creative

+#Finally...The students

+Ultimately, the students were the best part of teaching.
+Whether they know or care, I really enjoyed teaching every single one of them, and getting to know them the best that I can.